Using Financial Aid for iStudy Courses

-UM offers iStudy — correspondence or “home study” courses — for which the university provides instructional materials and exams for students who are studying independently and do not physically attend classes.
+UM offers iStudy — correspondence or “home study” courses — for which the university provides instructional materials and exams through Blackboard for students who are studying independently and do not physically attend classes.
 These courses are different from traditional semester seat courses and online courses in that iStudy courses are self-paced, making them more flexible.
+They are also distinct from Independent Study courses, which are faculty-guided courses that take place on campus. iStudy courses do, however, have certain deadlines.
 Classes are provided primarily at the undergraduate level, but there are certain graduate level courses offered as well.
 Please reference www.outreach.olemiss.edu/istudy/ for full listings.

 Is Financial Aid Available for iStudy Courses?

-What are the Requirements to Receive Federal Title IV Financial Aid for iStudy?
+What are the Requirements to Receive Federal Title IV Financial Aid for iStudy Courses?

-Students who wish to receive Federal Title IV financial aid (such as Direct Loans, Pell Grants, FSEOG, or TEACH grant) during a period of enrollment that includes correspondence courses must meet the following requirements that would not otherwise apply to iStudy students:
+Students who wish to receive Federal Title IV financial aid (such as Federal Direct Subsidized, Unsubsidized, Parent PLUS and Graduate PLUS Loans, Pell Grants, FSEOG, or TEACH grant) during a period of enrollment that includes iStudy courses must meet the following requirements:

 - The student must be admitted as a degree-seeking student at UM.